omnipro-bh/OmniPlus_WA_Tracker_replit_v3/replit.md

   - **Automated Message Routing:** Incoming WHAPI webhook messages are routed based on:
     - **First Message of Day Detection:** Uses conversation_states table to track last message timestamp per phone/channel
     - **Text Messages:** Route to entry node for first messages, or handle as general text input
-    - **Button Replies:** Match button_id from WHAPI payload to workflow edges to find next node
+    - **Button/List Replies:** Extracts ID after colon from WHAPI format ("ButtonsV3:r1" → "r1", "ListV3:r2" → "r2") and matches to workflow edges.
+Supports both `reply.button_reply` and legacy `button.id` formats.
+  - **Inactive Workflow Handling:** Webhook handler respects `isActive` flag - logs all incoming messages for debugging but only sends automated responses when workflow is Live
   - **Automated Response Sending:** Integrates with WHAPI Gate API to send automated responses based on workflow configuration using `buildAndSendNodeMessage` helper
   - Full CRUD operations for workflows (create, edit, delete) with validation
 - **Outbox:** Displays all jobs with totals (queued, pending, sent, delivered, read, failed, replied).
 Clicking a job opens dialog with message table.
 Each message has a "View" button opening a drawer with full WHAPI payload (header, body, footer, buttons), provider message ID, status, error details, and timestamps for debugging.